 It is reliably stated that there has been no crucial point in Russian development, since 1934, when Barnes has not followed the Party line and has not been much more successful than the official spokesman in giving it a form congenial to the American way of expression.

-The memo charged that Houseman was “Said to have been responsible for placing Communists in key position in foreign radio sections of OWI [Office of War Information].”
+The memo charged that Houseman was “Said to have been responsible for placing Communists in key positions in foreign radio sections of OWI [Office of War Information].”

 Welles was one of the most liberal members of the Roosevelt administration, but he was also less pro-Soviet and more realistic than some of the other FDR’s advisors.
 A few of them, including Alger Hiss, were later known or suspected Soviet spies.
 Welles’ resignation from the State Department in September 1943 was linked to unproven allegations of a sexual misconduct incident on a train involving African-American porters.
 Still, there were also conflicts between him and Secretary of State Cordell Hull and former ambassador William Bullitt, the first U.S. ambassador to the Soviet Union.
 Both conspired to get Welles removed, citing his alleged homosexuality.
 President Roosevelt did not want Welles to resign over spurious sexual allegations but could not, at the time of war, go against his Secretary of State.
 Accusations of homosexual propositions were later dismissed as false by Welles’ son and biographer, Benjamin Welles, who attributed their origin to his father’s drunken talk.